 It is part of the school’s Attendance Policy to monitor and track pupils who have an attendance level below 92%.
 Parents/Carers will receive letters when their child’s attendance level reaches a point of concern.
 If their attendance does not improve you may be invited into school to meet with the Attendance Officer and Headteacher.
 If there is still no improvement you will be asked to meet with the Schools Liaison Officer (Attendance Advisory Service).

 You may as a consequence be liable to legal action being taken by the Local Authority, which could mean a prosecution in Magistrates Court or the issue of a penalty notice, payable by each parent for each child.

 What will happen if I want to take my child on holiday during term time?

 There are 38 weeks in the year when schools are open, and 14 weeks when families can take holidays.
 Taking your child out of school during term time for holidays is likely to impact on their attainment.
 Government guidelines prohibit the taking of holiday during term time for anything other than exceptional circumstances.
 It is the Headteacher that will decide if the request for holiday meets the exceptional circumstances criteria.

 If your child takes unauthorised holidays or is absent for longer than the time agreed by your child’s Headteacher, this absence will be recorded as unauthorised.
 This may result in:

-- You receiving a penalty notice for each parent/carer per child
+- You will receive a penalty notice for each parent/carer per child

-- You being subject to legal action by the authority that could result in a fine of up to £2500 per child.
+- You are subject to legal action by the authority that could result in a fine of up to £2500 per child.

 What will happen if my child is frequently late for school?